mneiferbag/robot-ftp-db/doc/article.md

 1. Setup (Precondition / Fixture)
 2. One or more action steps
-3. Expected outcome (Postcondition)
+3. Expected result (Postcondition)

-In our case here, to test the process, we need the following concrete steps.
+In our case here, to test the upload-import process, we need the following concrete steps.

 1. Setup
-   - Clean up test data from the database.
+   - Clean up old test data from the database.
 2. Action steps
    - Upload test data file to FTP server.
    - Wait some time for processing.
-3. Expected outcome
+3. Expected result
    - Check that the test data file content was written to the database.

 Note: you should always try to avoid waiting for time in test cases and use other mechanisms such as hooks or messaging to be notified when a dependee has finished his work.
 However, to keep things simple, we will simply wait for some time here.